Monnus/Docuify-1/README.md

 =========================open project and run the following commands==========================
-# install ganache and truffle
+# install ganache and truffle, Note::skip this command if ganache and truffle are already installed
   $ npm install -g ganache-cli truffle@v4.1.14
   # open a new terminal, run below command and keep it alive/active or running
   $ ganache-cli